click here for reviews of AMERICAN SON: a novel

 His fiction, literary essays and poetry have appeared in numerous journals and anthologies, including Mixed: An Anthology of Short Fiction on the Multiracial Experience (W.W.
 Norton), Charlie Chan is Dead 2: An Anthology of Contemporary Asian American Fiction (Penguin), and several best selling anthologies in the Philippines.

-Brian has been a fellow at Djerassi, Ragdale, the Virginia Center for the Creative Arts, and the University of Cambridge.
+Brian has been a fellow at the University of Cambridge, Djerassi, Ragdale, and the Virginia Center for the Creative Arts.
 He is currently Professor of English and Creative Writing at Miami University of Ohio and spends most of his time with his family in Cincinnati and California.

 His new story collection, THE LAST MISTRESS OF JOSE RIZAL, appears in April 2016.